kdnelson/StarWar.POS.Angular/README.md

 ***** TIPS *****

-Try to keep each feature to a module for lazy loading and seperation of concerns Does the root module have to have everything?
+Try to keep each menu item to a module for lazy loading and seperation of concerns
-  Can routing, logging, api, etc also be placed into a module and inported to a feature module?

 ***** TODO *****

-Move services and modals into these two modules, Core/Shared.
 Fix filter buttons.
 They are shred with MenuItemDetail, so...
-I want the modal added out of home.

 ***** Commands *****
 npm install npm@latest -g